 No matter how much testing you perform, you can’t guarantee a 100% bug-free application.
 There are some constraints that may force your team to advance a product to the next level, knowing some common or low priority issues remain.
 Try to explore as many bugs as you can, but prioritize your efforts on basic and crucial functions.
 Put your best efforts doing good work.

 Think Like An End User

 This is my top piece of advice.
-Don’t think only like a technical guy.
+Don’t think only of a technical guy.
 Think like customers or end users.
 Also, always think beyond your end users.
 Test your application as an end user.
 Think how an end user will be using your application.
-Technical plus end user thinking will assure that your application is user friendly and will pass acceptance tests easily.
+Technical plus end user thinking will assure that your application is user-friendly and will pass acceptance tests easily.
 This was the first advice to me from my test manager when I was a novice tester.

 100% Test Coverage Is Not Possible